aimee0317/google-looker-studio/README.md

 - **Session default channel groups**: In GA4, these are predefined categories that classify the sources or channels from which traffic to the originates.
 These default channel groups are automatically assigned to sessions based on the source and medium of the traffic.
 We would like to know how users usually find the website and assess whether the Google Ads the company has implemented drive a substantial amount of traffic.
 - **Interactivity**:
   - Device category: We want to see the difference in the above-mentioned metrics when traffic comes from desktop (traditional computers and laptops), tablets, or mobile devices.
 I have designed dropdown options to allow us to view the metrics based on the different devices users use.
-  - Data control: In GA4, default data refers to the automatically collected events and parameters that are sent by the Google Analytics measurement code (gtag.js) without the need for any additional configuration.
+  - Default data: In GA4, default data refers to the automatically collected events and parameters that are sent by the Google Analytics measurement code (gtag.js) without the need for any additional configuration.
 We'd like to see the data source for the dashboards.
   - Select date range: We would like to examine the data within custom time ranges for specific analyses.
 Therefore, I have implemented an option to select a customized date range.

 #### Dashboard 2: